Medically reviewed by Drugs.com. Last updated on Aug 1, 2022.

-The dose for adults and children greater than two years of age is one to two drops in each affected eye four times daily for up to 3 months.
+The dose for adults and children greater than 2 years of age is one to two drops in each affected eye four times daily for up to 3 months.

-Alomide® (lodoxamide tromethamine ophthalmic solution) 0.1% is supplied in plastic ophthalmic DROP-TAINER® dispenser as follows:
+Alomide® (lodoxamide tromethamine ophthalmic solution) 0.1% is supplied in a plastic ophthalmic dispenser as follows:

 lodoxamide tromethamine solution/ drops